duzy/mo/README.md

 # mo
 An experimental language with NQP.
+You may hack it for study purpose.